 Alright, here we are on our last stop.
 If you missed the first few stops check it out here.
 This final home is a great example of how you can update a 1960’s home using fresh paint colors, bold wallpaper, modern furniture and well edited accessories.

 Have a low ceiling problem in your home?
 Take a cue from this home and don’t be afraid to add pattern to an entry way.
 Additions such as a side return extension may also be ideal in creating a haven.

 The key is to keep the rest of your color palate neutral.

-Ok now I am really going to freak you out.
+Ok, now I am really going to freak you out.
 4 words.
 Wallpaper on the Ceiling.
 Say What?
 If you’re considering a drop ceiling makeover, look for reliable drop ceiling contractors in your area.

 Not just any wallpaper.
 I mean they could have gone with a subtle pattern or color.
 But they went bold with dogs.
 And I think it looks fantastic.

 That gum ball machine would be empty all the time in my house!
 This family was from New York so I thought this was a great way to incorporate their family history right into their decor.

 I love that this table setting is simple but elegant.
 Taking something from your garden (or even the grocery store) is a great way to make a simple centerpiece and the basis for your color palette.
 The orange persimmons are a beautiful contrast to the turquoise napkins.
 And I love the simplicity of the jar glasses.

 This home did have an add on by house extensions dublin to extend the back room of the house and the master suite upstairs.
 So with a small step down the house opens into a beautiful family room.